AncientPages.com - April 21, 753 BC, is a mythological date when Rome is founded by Romulus, one of the twin brothers.

 View of the Roman Forum from Via di Monte Tarpeo. source

 The legend of Romulus and Remus probably originated in the 4th century)and was set down at the end of the 3rd century).
-Amulius ordered the babies drowned in the Tiber river, and they were left to die.
+Amulius ordered the babies to drown in the Tiber river, and they were left to die.
 But the trough, in which they were placed floated down the river and came to rest at the site of the future Rome, near a sacred fig tree.

 There a she-wolf and a woodpecker—both sacred to Mars—suckled and fed them the boys until they were found by the herdsman Faustulus who along with his wife Acca Larentia took care of them.

 The twins became leaders of a group of youths, eventually restoring their grandfather to the throne.
 They then founded a town on the site where they had been saved.

 Romulus consolidated his power, and the city was named for him.
 He increased its population by offering asylum to exiles and fugitives.
 He also ordered to abduct the women of the Sabines, an Italic tribe from the central Apennine region, and these women married their captors and intervened to prevent the Sabines from seizing the city.

 Romulus accepted the Sabine king Titus Tatius as his co-ruler.
 Believing that he had become a god, the Romans worshiped him as Quirinus.
 Earlier Roman art portrayed the latter as a bearded man with religious and military clothing.
 Tatius' death left Romulus the sole king again, and after a long rule, he disappeared in a storm.

 However, he was almost never depicted in later Roman art.